 olavs/ShutterstockWhen you pour grease down the drain it sticks to the inside of your pipes and the pipes in the street.
 This can cause the entire pipe to become clogged over time.
 Other oil-based products are also dangerous to pour down your drain, such as cooking oil, salad dressings, butter, mayonnaise, and fat.
 If needed, make sure to let the grease cool first, then dispose of it in the trash instead.

 Mangpor nk/ShutterstockIf you flush your unused or expired medication or crush it up and pour it down the drain, those chemicals will be leaked back into your drinking water and the environment.
-Always make sure to dispose of unwanted medication at your local pharmacy, which will have access to medical waste disposal units.
+Always make sure to dispose of unwanted medication at your local pharmacy or police department, which will have access to medical waste disposal units.

 Ilya Rabkin/ShutterstockMany times people wash their fruit and forget to take the sticker off; it falls in the sink and you eventually just let it go down the drain.
 Peel them off before you wash your fruit and dispose of it properly.
 Those little stickers don’t dissolve in water and can clog your pipes and block screens and filters or pumps at the water treatment plant.